logos-co/adm/dl-example/dl-example-docs.md

 ## Overview

-The `dl-example/` directory contains a comprehensive system for converting human qualitative evaluations into mathematical constraints for robust project portfolio selection, implementing the constraint space visualization framework described in the research requirements.
+The `dl-example/` directory is a **standalone, independent experiment** containing a comprehensive system for converting human qualitative evaluations into mathematical constraints for robust project portfolio selection.

+⚠️ **This is a self-contained research system** - it has its own project data, evaluation methods, and workflows.
+Do not reference or mix with other examples in this repository.

 ## Key Features